 [kt CO 2 -equivaler nts] 2021-2025

-Living biomass Managed forest land, total -17 570
+Living biomass Managed forest land, total -30 236

-Production land incl TR (ca 21100 kha) -6 533
+Production land (incl.
+TR) (ca 21300 kha) -15 127

-Productive forests set-aside for nature conservation (ca 2100 kha) -7 396
+Productive forests set-aside for nature conservation (ca 2100 kha) -7 307

-Low-productive forest land (ca 4000 kha) -3 641
+Low-productive forest land (ca 4000 kha) -3 816

+Trees with DBH<10 cm -3 986

+Mineral soils Subtotal -11 039

-Mineral soils Dead wood -2 083
+Dead wood -2 394

-Litter, Soil -11 613
+Litter (incl. stumps), Soil -8 644

+Organic soils Subtotal 6 831

-Organic soils Dead wood -271
+Dead wood -334

-Litter, Soil (CO 2 +DOC from drained soils) 5 191
+Litter, Soil (CO 2 +DOC from drained soils) 5 855

-Drained organic soils (N 2 O, CH 4 ) 1 189
+Drained organic soils (N2O, CH4) 1 310

-HWP Total -5 495
+HWP Subtotal -4373

-Sawn wood -4 561
+Sawn wood -3479

-Wood panels 112
+Wood panels 185

-Paper and paper board -1 046
+Paper and paper board -1079

-Fertilisation (N2O ) 23
+Fertilisation (N 2 O 9) 23

-Mineralization (N 2○0) 0
+Mineralization (N 20) 0

-Indirect emission s (N 2 O) 4
+Indirect emissions (N 2 O)

-Biomass burning (CO 2 , N 2 O, CH 4 )
+Biomass burning J (CO 2 , N 2 O, CH 4) 69

 TOTAL WITHOUT HWP

-TOTAL WITH HWP
+TOTAL WITH HW P -38 721

 The proposed forest reference level (FRL) for managed forest land is the expected average annual net removals in 2021-2025, based on simulations of the carbon stocks on managed forest land starting from 2010 assuming the continuation of forest management practices as observed 2000-2009.
-Both addition of areas to and subtraction of areas from forest land related to afforestation (after 30 years from afforestation year) and deforestation have been considered in the simulation.
-Climate change effects according to

-RCP4.5 are also reflected in the simulations with a positive effect on forest growth.
+Both addition of areas to and subtraction of areas from forest land related to afforestation (after 20 years from afforestation year) and deforestation have been considered in the simulation.
+Climate change effects according to RCP4.5 are also reflected in the simulations with a positive effect on forest growth.

-The development of carbon stocks has been simulated using the documented forest management practice 2000-2009, including measures in forestry and biodiversity.
-The harvest level in the simulation equals the growth on production land, reduced by the volumes left for tree retention, which was considered as the practice 2000-2009 (and still is) in forestry in Sweden.
-On productive forest land no harvest was assumed in areas formally protected or voluntarily set-aside for nature conservation, in low-productive forest land or tree retention areas at harvest sites.
-Given these assumptions, the relative harvest level on managed forest land during the commitment period 2021-2025 is estimated to 85 percent (annual harvest/annual growth on managed forest land,), see table 12.
+The development of carbon stocks has been simulated using the documented forest management practice 2000-2009, including measures in forestry and for biodiversity.
+It was assumed that harvest only takes place in the forest production land.
+The general Swedish forest policy including all long-term forest assessments by the Swedish Forest Agency assumes annual harvesting volumes equal to the growth in the production land reduced by the growth in the areas of tree retention integrated in the forest production land.
+This is regarded as the growth available for harvest.
+However, the annual growth applied for the calulation of the revised Swedish reference level was adjusted in accordance with the ratio between actual roundwood harvest during the reference period 2000-2009 and the growth available for harvest during the same period.
+No harvest was assumed in productive forest land formally protected or voluntarily set-aside for nature conservation, or in tree retention areas at harvest sites, nor in low-productive forest land.
+Given these assumptions, the relative harvest level on managed forest land during the commitment period 2021-2025 is estimated to 77 percent (annual harvest/annual increment on managed forest land excluding pre-commercial thinning), see table 12.

-In the calculations, the same sample plots from the National Forest Inventory (NFI) and the Swedish Forest Soil Inventory (SFSI) as in the reporting of the LULUCF-sector to the EU and the Climate Convention (UNFCCC) have been used.
+In the calculations, data from the same sample plots from the Swedish National Forest Inventory (NFI) and the Swedish Forest Soil Inventory (SFSI) as used in the reporting of the LULUCF-sector to the EU and the UN Framework Convention for Climate Change (UNFCCC) have been used.